Liquidations, live.

 Which exchange has the most liquidations?

-Binance typically accounts for the highest liquidation volume due to its dominant market share and high leverage offerings (up to 125x).
-Bybit and OKX follow.
+Binance typically accounts for the highest liquidation volume due to its dominant market share and high leverage offerings (up to 150x).
+Bybit follow.
 Exchanges with lower maximum leverage like Kraken (50x) generally see fewer liquidations per user.